Skip to Content

 Now, if you follow us, then you know we love cocktails and martinis.
 This is especially true during the holiday season, and I can honestly say this is my new favorite Christmas martini recipe.

 It’s not just a peppermint martini, it’s a cream-based version of the drink.
-Now, that means it’s going to be a little calorie heavy, but I feel like it’s worth the indulgence.
+That means it’s going to be a little calorie heavy, but I feel like it’s worth the indulgence.

 If you want something a little lighter, try our lemon drop martini.
 In addition to the half and half, I decided to make this martini with vanilla vodka.